k2052/mastering_nooku/chapters/04_a-real-world-component.md

 We will be writing a component called Forge.
 Its a component for managing & installing extensions.
 What makes it special?
 It takes care of dependancies, auto updates & even keeps track of security alerts.

 Sound cool?
 Lets get started.

 # Getting setup

+You need to first create development folder and register your component.
+Refer to chapter three and get that done first.

-The first thing we need to do is add ourself a lib directory and clone git://github.com/bookworm/forge.git.
+Then we need to do is add ourself a lib directory and clone git://github.com/bookworm/forge.git.

 Do this from your code/administrator/component folder: `mkdir lib` `cd lib && git clone git://github.com/bookworm/forge.git` then cd `forge`.
 The forge has a __forge_api__ so now do the following `git submodule init` and `git submodule update`.
 The